 As disclosed in Note 12, the Group entered into a share purchase agreement with Allianz SE for the sale of 51% equity interest in APLII on December 21, 2015.
 As a result, APLII was classified as a disposal group held for sale and as a discontinued operation.
-The Group reclassified all the assets and liabilities of APLII to 'Assets of disposal group classified as held for sale' and 'Liabilities of disposal group classified as held for sale', respectively, in the consolidated statement of financial position.
+The Group reclassified all the assets and liabilities of APLII to 'Assets of disposal group classified as held for sale', respectively, in the consolidated statement of financial position.
 The business of APLII represented the entirety of the Group's life insurance business until December 21, 2015.
-With APLII being classified as a discontinued operation in 2015, the consolidated statement of income and comprehensive income were presented to show the discontinued operations separately from the continued operations.
+With APLII being classified as a discontinued operation in 2015, the consolidated statement of income and comprehensive income were presented to show the discontinued operations.

 On June 6, 2016, the sale of APLII was completed.
-The Group recognized gain on sale amounting to \$\mathbb{P}834.5\$ million recognized in "Net Income from Discontinued Operations" in the consolidated statement of income.
+The Group recognized gain on sale amounting to P834.5 million recognized in "Net Income from Discontinued Operations" in the consolidated statement of income.